Setting the year in context

-We are very grateful to our shareholders, customers, partners and the community for their continued trust in us.
-We wish the very best for all in the year ahead.
+We also thank our shareholders, customers, partners and the community for their continued trust in us.

 Wong Kan Seng